iCliniq Logo

 1. First of all, I would like to know the exact reason for making the colostomy.
 I am assuming it was because of transverse myelitis.

-Still if possible kindly mention the exact type of colostomy done.
+Still, if possible, kindly mention the exact type of colostomy done.
 It would be documented in your hospital records.
 Else send a good picture of the clean colostomy site (stoma) before applying the bag.

 2. The problem you are describing can happen in the following case.
-If the colostomy is of diversion loop type, then the large intestine (colon) is not completely divided into two ends.
-So, just one sector of the colon circumference is brought out to form the colostomy site with the rest of the circumference intact.
+If the colostomy is of a diversion loop type, then the large intestine (colon) is not completely divided into two ends.
+So, just one sector of the colon circumference is brought out to form the colostomy site, with the rest of the circumference intact.

-3. Uncommonly, over timethere can be a recession of the back wall of the colon into the abdomen so that the intestine gets partially straightened out and then the stool can enter the rectal part of the large intestine.
+3. Uncommonly, over time, there can be a recession of the back wall of the colon into the abdomen so that the intestine gets partially straightened out, and then the stool can enter the rectal part of the large intestine.
 Thus, stool can come out of the anal opening.

 4. There are some other sinister possibilities that are better discussed only after knowing the details of the operation type and the reason for making the colostomy.
 Otherwise, they can create unnecessary anxiety.

-So, you need to visit your doctor to assess whether you still need a colostomy or if can it be closed.
-You need an examination of the stoma site and then decide the further therapy.
+So, you need to visit your doctor to assess whether you still need a colostomy or if it can be closed.
+You need an examination of the stoma site and then decide on further therapy.
+It may require revision surgery or conversion to some other type of colostomy.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!